chunithmsg/chunithmsg/src/app/rules/rules.md

 The Top 16 ranked players will move on to the Finals.

 You may view the leaderboard which will be updated daily as much as possible (Chunithm Sun Divisional Leaderboard).

+#### Notes

+The organisers reserve the right to disqualify any player from the challengers bracket for any reason.

 ## Challengers Finals